-CAR: Capital Adequacy Requirements (Quebec only).
-CCIR: Canadian Council of Insurance Regulators.
-Cede: Transfer of risk to assuming reinsurers / insurers.
-CICA: The Canadian Institute of Chartered Accountants.
+nch: Canadian Branch of a foreign life insurer.
+Canadian Council of Insurance Regulators.
+Fransfer of risk to assuming reinsurers / insurers.
+The Canadian Institute of Chartered Accountants.

 CLHIA: Canadian Life & Health Insurance Association.

 Coinsurance:

 A method of reinsurance under which the assuming company receives a proportionate share of all of the risks and cash flows of the policy.
 (One typical exception may be the policy fee, which remains with the ceding company.)
 The reinsurer receives its share of the premiums and benefits, and sets up its share of the reserves.
 Typically, the reinsurer pays an allowance to the ceding company to represent the reinsurer's share of the acquisition and maintenance expenses.